CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 | `gpusmall`  | 36 hours      | 2           | 64               | 1            | GPU                               | 490 GiB                | 3800 GiB                               |
 | `gpumedium` | 36 hours      | 24          | 768              | 6            | GPU                               | 490 GiB                | 3800 GiB                               |

-!!! info "Reserving a multi-instance GPU (MIG)"
+!!! info "Fair use of GPU nodes on Mahti"

+    You should reserve **no more than 32 cores per full GPU** and **no more than 4 cores for a [multi-instance GPU](#multi-instance-gpus)**.

+#### Multi-instance GPUs

+A subset of the A100 GPUs in the Mahti `gpusmall` partition are divided into a total of 28 smaller multi-instance GPUs (MIGs), which have one-seventh of the compute and memory capacity of a full A100 GPU.
+Unless you specify otherwise, the job is allocated 17.5 GiB of memory for each reserved MIG.
+Note that you are only able to reserve one MIG per job.

-    You can reserve a MIG with the option `--gres=gpu:a100_1g.5bg:1`.
-For more information, see the instructions on
-    [creating GPU batch jobs on Mahti].
+To reserve a MIG, use the option `--gres=gpu:a100_1g.5bg:1` in your batch script.
+For more information, see the instructions on [creating GPU batch jobs on Mahti].

 ### Mahti interactive partition